jinhoko/programming-docs/README.md

-# cs434-doc
+# programming-docs
-A documentation repository for POSTECH CSED434 Adv.
-Programming Fall 2020
+A collection of documentation on programming-related know-hows, tooltips, and etc.

 ### Author
-**Jinho Ko (20180274)**, dept. of Creative IT Eng.
+**Jinho Ko**

 ### Documentation list